"He did the job to the very best

 assignment as a coach in Sam Bryen's baseball operation.
 He was with an

 "Sam put me with manager Chuck

-Barry's Automatic Sales team in 1962," Jack remembers.
-"We won it
+Barry's Automatic Sales team in

 "I'll never forget Jack Flavin, a

 righthander who I believe was the best pitcher ever in Brookline,

 although I didn't see boys back in the '50s.
 He was sensational.
 Threw